AdobeDocs/target.es-ES/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 >[!NOTE]
 >
->Aunque Adobe Target admite cookies de origen y de terceros de terceros, solo se recomiendan cookies de Adobe Target de origen para RGPD y CCPA.
+>Although [!DNL Target] supports both first-party and third-party cross-domain cookies, first-party [!DNL Target] cookies only are recommended for GDPR and CCPA.

-### ¿Cómo gestiona Adobe Target la administración de consentimiento?{#section_C86BF5EE4FAA47039659850E7594A6BA}
+### How does [!DNL Target] handle consent management? {#section_C86BF5EE4FAA47039659850E7594A6BA}

 El RGPD y CCPA no cambian cuando necesita obtener el consentimiento, sino cómo lo obtiene.
 La estrategia de consentimiento de cada cliente depende de su forma de recopilar y utilizar los datos, así como de su política de privacidad.
-La administración de consentimiento no es compatible con Target para GDPR ni CCPA.
+Consent management isn’t supported by and shouldn’t be achieved via [!DNL Target] for GDPR and CCPA.

-Adobe no ofrece actualmente una solución de administración de consentimiento, pero hay diversas herramientas en desarrollo en el mercado para satisfacer algunos de los nuevos requisitos.
-Para obtener más información sobre herramientas de privacidad en general, incluidos los administradores de consentimiento, consulte el [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) disponible en el sitio web de la International Association of Privacy Professionals (iaap).
+[!DNL Adobe] no ofrece actualmente una solución de administración de consentimiento, pero hay diversas herramientas en desarrollo en el mercado para satisfacer algunos de los nuevos requisitos.
+For more information on privacy tools in general, including consent managers, see the [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) on the *International Association of Privacy Professionals (iaap)* website.

-Adobe Target proporciona soporte de funcionalidad de inclusión a través de Adobe Launch para ayudar a respaldar su estrategia de gestión de consentimiento.
-La funcionalidad de inclusión permite a los clientes controlar cómo y cuándo se inicia la etiqueta de Adobe Target.
-También hay una opción a través de Adobe Launch para aprobar previamente la etiqueta de Adobe Target.
-El uso de Adobe Launch es el enfoque recomendado para administrar inclusiones.
-Existe un control granular adicional en Adobe Launch para ocultar elementos seleccionados de su página antes de la activación de Adobe Target que son útiles para aprovechar como parte de su estrategia de consentimiento.
+[!DNL Target] proporciona compatibilidad con funciones de inclusión a través [!DNL Launch] de la compatibilidad con su estrategia de administración de consentimiento.
+Opt-in functionality lets customers control how and when the [!DNL Target] tag is fired.
+There is also an option via [!DNL Launch] to pre-approve the [!DNL Target] tag.
+Using [!DNL Launch] to manage opt-in is the recommended approach.
+Further granular control exists in [!DNL Launch] to hide select elements of your page prior to the [!DNL Target] firing that might be helpful to leverage as part of your consent strategy.

-For more information on GDPR, CCPA and Adobe Launch, see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
-Además, consulte la sección “Inclusión de Adobe Target y Adobe Launch” anterior.
+For more information on GDPR, CCPA, and [!DNL Launch], see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
+Also, see the *Adobe Target and Experience Platform Launch opt-in* section above.

 ### ¿Envía AdobePrivacy.js información a la API del RGPD?{#section_1EB8A2BAAD31474C97C1D455F41DA739}